kgb0255/deepCR-ACS-WFC_reproduction/README.md

     * The models that will be trained are ACS/WFC F434W, F606W, F814W individual filter models, and all-in-one global model.
     * The individual filter models are tested with respective test dataset, and the global model is tested with all three test datsets concatenated.
 Additionally, LACosmic can be tested with the individual test datasets if desired.
-4. Plotting the testing results.
+4. Plotting the test results.
 (ROC curves)

 You'll likely need ~50GB disk space to download the training and test data, as well as GPU support to intiate training.